 Advocacy for RVers

-The advocacy arm of Escapees has gotten more important in the past couple of decades, as the number of full-time RVers continues to grow year over year.
+The advocacy arm of Escapees has become increasingly important over the past couple of decades, as the number of full-time RVers continues to grow year after year.

-A great example of what they do is their response to the COVID-19 pandemic that’s happening as I write this.
-Campgrounds nationwide have been closing as states decide they are “non-essential” businesses.
-As a result, many full-time RVers are forced to relocate, despite orders to shelter in place to prevent the spread of the virus.
+A perfect example of their efforts is their response to the COVID-19 pandemic.
+Campgrounds nationwide were forced to close as states deemed them ‘non-essential’ businesses.
+As a result, many full-time RVers had to relocate, despite shelter-in-place orders designed to prevent the spread of the virus.

 Here’s a quote from their website, which sums up the mission of Escapees advocacy: